Synthetic Data Generation with Lorenzetti for Time Series Anomaly Detection in High-Energy Physics Calorimeters: Synthetic Data Production

+\texttt{Lorenzetti} Showers is a calorimeter simulation framework for HEP~\cite{araujo_lorenzetti_2023}, with default granularity based on the ATLAS experiment~\cite{atlas_collaboration_atlas_2008}.
+It provides calorimeter information including pileup and crosstalk, but no tracking, using \texttt{PYTHIA8}~\cite{sjostrand_pythia_2020, ma_comprehensive_2023} for event generation and \texttt{Geant4}~\cite{agostinelli_geant4simulation_2003} for detector simulation.
 The simulation framework is subject to limitations stemming from computational efficiency and design decisions made in earlier implementations.
-First, in the \texttt{HIT} step, the default setup discards all cells not associated with the seed of a simulated particle and thereby drastically reduces the amount of saved information.
+First, in the detector simulation step, the default setup discards all cells not associated with the seed of a simulated particle and thereby drastically reduces the amount of saved information.
 Therefore, these cells are not accessible in later simulation stages and cannot be modified.
-Second, initially, the simulation primarily focused on the simulation of truth-level events, and there are still remnants of this in the current software implementation.
-Ongoing work aims at addressing these limitations.
+Second, the simulation initially focused on the simulation of truth-level events, and there are still remnants of this in the current implementation.
+This hinders the random insertion of noise bursts in various regions of the simulated detector.
+Ongoing work aims at addressing this.